Criminal Justice (CRIJ)

 CRIJ 6386.
 Stats for CJ Research II.
 3 Hours.

-This course covers statistical analyses and techniques such as reliability tests, factor analysis, and multiple imputation.
+Students cover statistical analyses and techniques such as reliability tests, factor analysis, and multiple imputation.
 Various modeling strategies are also covered, including logistic regression, ordinal regression, Poisson regression, and negative binomial regression.

 Prerequisite: CRIJ 6385.